jazzband/django-oauth-toolkit/README.rst

-Please be aware that we don’t want *every* Jazzband member to merge PRs but just a handful of project team members so that we can maintain a modicum of control over what goes into a release.
+Please be aware that we don’t want *every* Jazzband member to merge PRs but just a handful of project team members so that we can maintain a modicum of control over what goes into a release of this security oriented code base.
 Only `project leads <https://jazzband.co/projects/django-oauth-toolkit>`__ are able to publish releases to Pypi and it becomes difficult when creating a new release for the leads to deal with “unexpected” merged PRs.